Devansh-Shah-5400/discord-bot-js/README.md

 ## Question(s)/Clarification(s)

 Please go to the main repo from renesansz [issues](https://github.com/renesansz/discord-greeter-bot/issues) tab and create a ticket from there.
-He'll try to help you as much as he can.You can even create a ticket here and I will try to solve the issue as soon as I can.
+He'll try to help you as much as he can.
+You can even create a ticket here and I will try to solve the issue as soon as I can.

 PLEASE before you ask, try to re-read the documentation/article if maybe you just have skipped something, then that's the time you ask.